A Unified Theory of Multiple-Access and Interference Channels via Approximate Capacity Regions for the MAC-IC-MAC: Abstract

 \section{Abstract}

-An approximate capacity region is established of a class of interfering multiple access channels consisting of two multiple-access channels (MACs), each with an arbitrary number of users, with interference from one of the transmitters of one MAC to the receiver of the other MAC, which we refer to henceforth as the MAC-IC-MAC.
-It is shown that, for the semi-deterministic MAC-IC-MAC, single-user coding at the non-interfering transmitters in each MAC and superposition coding at the interfering transmitter of each MAC achieves a rate region that is within a quantifiable gap of the capacity region, thereby generalizing the result by Telatar and Tse for the 2-user semi-deterministic interference channel.
-Next, with an explicit coding scheme, we establish an approximate capacity region that is within a one-bit gap of the capacity region for the Gaussian MAC-IC-MAC, thereby extending the work by Etkin {\em et al} for the two-user Gaussian interference channel.
+Approximate capacity regions are established for a class of interfering multiple access channels consisting of two multiple-access channels (MACs), each with an arbitrary number of transmitters, with one transmitter in each MAC causing interference to the receiver of the other MAC, a channel we refer to henceforth as the MAC-IC-MAC.
+For the discrete memoryless (DM) MAC-IC-MAC, two inner bounds are obtained that are generalizations of prior inner bounds for the two-user DM interference channel (IC) due to Chong {\em et al}.
+For the semi-deterministic MAC-IC-MAC, it is shown that single-user coding at the non-interfering transmitters and superposition coding at the interfering transmitter of each MAC achieves a rate region that is within a quantifiable gap of the capacity region, thereby extending such a result for the two-user semi-deterministic IC by Telatar and Tse.
+For the Gaussian MAC-IC-MAC, an approximate capacity region that is within a constant gap of the capacity region is obtained, generalizing such a result for the two-user Gaussian IC by Etkin {\em et al}.
+Contrary to the aforementioned approximate capacity results for the two-user IC whose achievability requires the union of all admissible input distributions, our gap results on the semi-deterministic and the Gaussian MAC-IC-MAC are achievable by only a subset and one of all admissible coding distributions, respectively.
 The symmetric generalized degrees of freedom (GDoF) of the symmetric Gaussian MAC-IC-MAC with more than one user per cell, which is a function of the interference strength (the ratio of INR to SNR at high SNR, both expressed in dB) and the numbers of users in each cell, is V-shaped with flat shoulders.
-An analysis based on the deterministic method shows that, when interference is sufficiently weak or strong, the non-interfering transmitters are not mere sharers of the degrees of freedom with the interfering transmitters.
-They instead also utilize power levels that cannot be accessed by interfering transmitters (due to the restriction of superposition coding), thereby improving the symmetric sum GDoF to up to one degree of freedom per cell under a range of SINR exponent levels.
-Time sharing between interfering and non-interfering transmitters is suboptimal.
+An analysis based on signal-level partitions shows that the non-interfering transmitters utilize the signal-level partitions at the receiver where they are intended that cannot be accessed by the interfering transmitters (due to the restriction of superposition coding), thereby improving the sum symmetric GDoF to up to one degree of freedom per cell under a range of SINR exponent levels, which in turn becomes wider as the number of transmitters in each cell increases.
+Consequently, time-sharing between interfering and non-interfering transmitters is GDoF-suboptimal in general, as is time-sharing between the two embedded MAC-Z-MACs.